fitz95/API-BASED-APP-/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 🎥 Movie Web app<a name="about-project"></a>
+# 🎥 Moanfi Restaurant <a name="about-project"></a>

-*tittle* is a web app that allows you to ...

-Here are some features of the page:

-Add your likes and comments on your web app.
+MoanFi restaurant is an app that let users chose a meal form its rich and diverse gastronomical  selection of meals.
+It allows users to chose and get details on meal region and originated area.
+As well as oppurtunitu to reserve for a meal at a particular date and see which meals ahve been reserved.

 ## 🛠 Built With <a name="built-with"></a>
     HTML